-- Vision Kindergarten, first, third, and sixth grade students and students entering school for the first time - Hearing Kindergarten, first, and sixth grade students and students entering school for the first time - Growth and Development (height and weight) with BMI calculation first, third, and sixth grade students - Scoliosis Sixth grade students
+- Vision Kindergarten, first, third, and sixth grade students and students entering school for the first time, - Hearing Kindergarten, first, and sixth grade students and students entering school for the first time, - Growth and Development (height and weight) with BMI calculation first, third, and sixth grade students, and - Scoliosis Sixth grade students.

 These screenings will not harm your child in any way.
-Mass screenings as listed above are done during the months of October, November, and/or Decemberwill take place within the first semester.
+Mass screenings as listed above will take place within the first semester.
 If your child does not pass any part of the screening exam(s), you will be notified in writing.
 Results of your child's health screenings will remain confidential and shared only with school personnel with a need to know.